Viola lanceolata (Lance-leaved Violet)

 Notes:

 According to the DNR, Lance-leaved Violet was listed as a State Special Concern species in 1984 and elevated to Threatened in 1996, due to habitat loss.
 Most of its natural habitat is within the Anoka Sandplain, and has been largely destroyed by development.
 This species is easy to ID by the leaves.
-There are 3 recognized varieties of V. lanceolata in North America, with var. lanceolata the most common and found in Minnesota.
+It hybridizes with several other white violets, but any hybrids in Minnesota are not well documented.

 More photos